element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `rc_media_create`

-*(object)* This option ratelimits creation of MXC URIs via the `/_matrix/media/v1/create` endpoint based on the account that’s creating the media.
+*(object)* This option ratelimits creation of MXC URIs via the `/_matrix/media/v1/create` endpoint based on the account that's creating the media.

 This setting has the following sub-options: